yl2811-cmd/Showheel/wwwroot/story-engl.md

 **Skyleaf settlement:** A mountain village on the eastern slopes of Serpent's Tooth.
 The settlement is built along a glacial meltwater river—extending eastward from the mouth of a high mountain valley to the shores of a high-altitude lake.
 Unlike the Frontier megalith style, it is more "embedded in the terrain": the upper section is built into the mountainside, partly excavated into the valley walls (utilizing the thermal mass of the rock for insulation), and partly built on a CI terraform platform (covered with 500 years of soil and root systems, resembling a natural terrace); the lower section unfolds along the lakeshore, lower and more level.
 It possesses a predatory urban mountain village character—growing along the mountains and facing the plains.
 The population is in the thousands.
 Remote but not isolated.
 **★ Skyleaf Soundscape Baseline (M-14 Echo):** Anna's first "hearing" in Skyleaf.
 The soundscape is **asymmetrical**—unlike any environment she's ever experienced.
 The Atheria Valley is an acoustic amplifier (bouncing from both walls), the Iris Plain is an acoustic absorber (no echo), and the Frontier is an acoustic compressor (density).
 Skyleaf is **semi-open**: turning towards the mountains/west—the valley walls direct, prolong, and superimpose sound, with hammering sounds carrying an echo tail when they come from a workshop upstream; turning towards the lake/east—the sound dissipates directly into the open air above the plain and lake, disappearing and never returning.
 Anna stands in the middle of the settlement and turns around; the world's acoustics shifts from enclosed to open.
 The flower fields are in the upstream geothermal zone—the collective rustling of the plants is carried down the valley by the wind, a continuous low-frequency rustling sound.
 The sound of the river is the only constant that runs through both sides.
 Anna's recalibration moment: The soundscape here overlaps with the "place he'd been" described by Edmund in M-17 using sensory fragments—"the smell of the wind changed after the pipes were opened."
 We recognize this place before Anna does: this is the place Edmund was talking about.
+[Perceptual Evolution Anchor Point - Acoustic Recalibration #4 - Skyleaf Half-Open, Half-Closed] The Skyleaf soundscape is the most complex acoustic environment Anna has ever experienced—not a single feature (Atheria = enclosure, Iris = openness, Frontier = density).
+It is a coexistence of enclosure and openness.
+Anna's ears were asked to process two acoustic systems simultaneously for the first time.
+; ★ It's the same acoustic vibration I felt when the M-09b first flew out of the canyon as a child—but in reverse.
+M-09b transitions from enclosed to open (the cliff disappears, the echo is gone).
+Skyleaf is a combination of enclosed and open spaces.
+It's not a case of hitting a wall (like Iris's "method failure"), but rather an expansion of capacity—Anna's perceptual radius is required to become bidirectional here.
+Echoing: M-09b (enclosed → open, unidirectional vibration) → Ep27 Iris (method failure, cognitive breakthrough) → Here (bidirectional, capacity expansion)
+This beat is embedded within the soundscape description arriving in Ep40, and is not a standalone segment.
+Prose coverage is already available, so no new scene needs to be added.
 **★ Skyleaf's Vista (Lia's Scale-Shocking Vehicle):** Looking towards the lake from the eastern end of the settlement—the high-altitude lake unfolds several kilometers away, a serene blue.
 The plains stretch to the horizon.
 Looking back—5000-6000m snow-capped peaks press down from above the valleys, glaciers glowing blue high above.
 Two worlds within one frame.
 It shares the same planetary-scale visual structure as the "two worlds in one body" of the Grand Canyon in Episode 13, but the register is completely different—the Grand Canyon is a vertical split, while Skyleaf is a horizontal unfolding.
 **Lia treatment:** Ember Crown steam inhalation therapy requires 7-10 consecutive days, once daily.
 The healer will assess the effectiveness after the course of treatment.
 Internal clock ep40-43.
 **Edmund's Background in Skyleaf:** Approximately 20 years ago, Edmund had recently married Miriam.
 As a high-ranking Atheria mechanic, he accepted support missions via the Loom shuttle system.
 He flew to the slot canyon (with a stable summer window) and stayed there.